SwiftLogic/TikTok-Clone/README.md

 ## Some of the Features
-- [x] All UI built with Programmatic UIKit w/o storyboards
+- [x] All UI built with Programmatic UIKit w/o storyboards or nibs
+- [x] Auth with Firebase Auth
-- [x] Auth / Onboarding screens
+- [x] Tiktok Onboarding screens
 - [x] Feed, Profile, Notifications & Discover Tabs
 - [x] Custom Photos & Video Picker like the actual tiktok app
 - [x] Custom Video Recorder like the actual  tiktok app